Wes0617/SecuroSurf/README.md

 - Add "please wait N seconds before joining the crew" message.
 - Determine whether it is necessary to implement the "mandatory packet detection" heuristics.
 - Consider whether to introduce the "Firewall Cooldown" option.
 - Implement manual kick of non-firewalled users.
+- Allow users to customize the T2 servers.

 ------------------------------------------------------------------------------------------------------------------------